axelvaldez/radical-companies/_posts/rfiction/first-of-earth/E14 How It All Started/2023-01-24-E14-we-headed-for-the-cliff.markdown

  <p>People even learned to patch transmissions from one broadcaster to another and, slowly, the connection grew the world over.</p>

 <h1>Spring Blossoms</h1>
  <p>As it it turned out, a few communities were doing original research.
 A community in what used to be Laos recovered digital repositories and they spent months broadcasting the content of the material over the voice network.
-In parallel, and with help from the Laos folks, other recpositories were recovered in Iceland and Papua and other places.</p>
+In parallel, and with help from the Laos folks, other repositories were recovered in Iceland and Papua and other places.</p>
- <p>Yalitza remembered this time, clearly, <span class="_quotespan">Sure did, I was one of the people dictating the sutff we got.
+ <p>Yalitza remembered this time, clearly, <span class="_quotespan">Sure did, I was one of the people dictating the stuff we got.
 It was very exciting.</span></p>

 <h1> Lurkers</h1>
- <p>During that time we also figured out how to reconize  communities.</p>
+ <p>During that time we also figured out how to recognize  communities.</p>

 <h1> Communities</h1>
- <p>In spite of being the cause of pushing us over the cliff, the  hierarchy that had brough us to this point; mostly they could even see it as the engine messing us up.</p>
+ <p>In spite of being the cause of pushing us over the cliff, the  hierarchy that had brought us to this point; mostly they could even see it as the engine messing us up.</p>
  <p>The good news is that the  enclaves and it seemed serious about actually attacking their neighbors.<a href="#en01"><sup id="bm01">&hairsp;&nabla;&hairsp;</sup></a></p>

 <h1>Community Ensembles</h1>